Mikulus6/Cultures-map-editor/readme.md

 Following application is meant to be a tool for map-making process in video games  [*Cultures: Discovery of Vinland*](https://www.gog.com/en/game/cultures_12) and [*Cultures: The Revenge of the Rain God*](https://www.mobygames.com/game/6100/cultures-die-rache-des-regengottes/).
-It makes it possible to freely view and edit `*.map` files from mentioned games.
-Available functionalities are implemented in a way which mimic editors present in other games from *Cultures* series.
+It makes it possible to freely view and modify `*.map` files from mentioned games.
+Available functionalities are implemented in a way which mimics editors present in other games from *Cultures* series.

 ## Installation